 Acceptance and Commitment Therapy (ACT) for Anxiety

-West Chester Ohio + Online Statewide
+West Chester, Ohio + Online Statewide

 What if the goal wasn’t to get rid of your anxiety… but to change how you relate to it?

 For many high-achieving women, anxiety becomes exhausting not just because it shows up—but because of the constant effort to control it, fix it, or make it go away.
+The overthinking.
+The self-monitoring.
+The pressure to feel “calm” all the time.

 And when that doesn’t work, it can feel even more frustrating.